monodani/Byeoli_Talk_at_GNH_app/docs/architecture_01.md

     participant User as 사용자
     participant UI as Streamlit
     participant Central as base_handler
-    participant H1 as satisfaction_handler
+    participant H1 as general_handler
-    participant H2 as general_handler
+    participant H2 as publish_handler
-    participant H3 as notice_handler
+    participant H3 as satisfaction_handler
-    participant H4 as menu_handler
+    participant H4 as cyber_handler
     participant H5 as cyber_handler
-    participant H6 as publish_handler
+    participant H6 as notice_handler
     participant Index as index_manager
     participant LLM as OpenAI LLM